Top » 608 Cool Links:

 5-Apr-2002 - Hits: 2336 - Rate This | Details

 A Depression Information and Treatment Guide

-Our own guide to depression, featuring a wealth of articles detailing information about this disorder, the symptoms commonly associated with it, and the treatments currently available.
-We offer informative articles, a depression quiz, and a support forum where you can anonymously read and contribute in a caring community.
+A guide to depression, featuring a wealth of articles detailing information about this disorder, the symptoms commonly associated with it, and the treatments currently available.
+Offers informative articles, a depression quiz, and a support forum where you can anonymously read and contribute in a caring community.

 Depression affects millions of Americans each year, yet many people still do not recognize it as a treatable disorder.
 Depression can be treated with psychotherapy and pharmaceutical medications.
-You can learn more about depression by starting here.
+Learn more about depression by starting here.